866-MY-ERSOP (866-693-7767) [email protected]

 What If I Have Someone Else I Want to Do My Administration?

-It is very important to let your Plan Coordinator know that you will be having someone else perform your administration for the Plan.
+It is very important to let your SD Cooper Plan Coordinator know that you will be having someone else perform your administration for the Plan.
 Please remember that the 5500 form for the Profit Sharing Plan & Trust that is to be filed is very specific to the Plan.
 While we highly advise letting us handle this for you, we at least appreciate being informed if you have planned to have this service performed elsewhere so that we can make note of this in your file.

 Important Note: If The SD Cooper Company is not preparing and filing your annual Form 5500 submission and you have someone else doing it, you assume responsibility for the accuracy of your filing.
 The SD Cooper Company is not responsible nor accountable for the work and filings of others.
+Additionally, filing your Form 5500 elsewhere or through other means outside of The SD Cooper Company may be a breach of your service agreement and your continued service and benefits with SD Cooper may be terminated.
+Reinstating a terminated or closed account is at the discretion of The SD Cooper Company and may incur additional fees.

 What is the Penalty for Filing Late?